Charles E W Bean, Diaries, AWM38 3DRL 606/17/1 - September - October 1915 - Part 3

 wh came nearest riddled some o /

-Cents w fragments.
+tents w fragments.
 It seems to have

-bn abt 20 w 30 lbs.
+bn abt 20 or 30 lbs.
 One dropped

 some way behind / camp & didnt burst.

-when fired on w a rifle it dug a hole
+When fired on w a rifle it dug a hole

 ten feet across - much / biggest